 As the proposed project would result in traffic noise impacts, noise abatement options were considered and a barrier analysis was conducted.
 Before any abatement measure can be proposed for incorporation into the project, it must be both feasible and reasonable.
-In order to be "feasible," the abatement measure must be able to reduce the noise level at greater than 50 percent of impacted, first row receivers by at least 5 dB(A); and to be "reasonable," it must not exceed the cost-effectiveness criterion of \$25,000 for each receiver that would benefit by a reduction of at least 5 dB(A) and the abatement measure must be able to reduce the noise level for at least 5 dB(A).
+In order to be "feasible," the abatement measure must be able to reduce the noise level at greater than 50 percent of impacted, first row receivers by at least 5 dB(A); and to be "reasonable," it must not exceed the cost-effectiveness criterion of \$25,000 for each receiver that would benefit by a reduction of at least 5 dB(A) and the abatement measure must be able to reduce the noise level for at least one impacted, first row receiver by at least 7 dB(A).
 Results indicated that noise barriers would not be both feasible and reasonable for the four impacted receivers; therefore, no abatement measures are proposed for this project.